peasch/OpenClassroom-P7/README.md

 You will find the web client and the batch module in the link below, that you'll have to run The same way.

+# RUN without IDE:

+1)open a terminal
+2)Go to the jar file directory
+3) enter the command : java-jar {fileName}.jar
+for the API, the batch, and the web client.
+4)Open Your web browser.
+5)Go th the url : http://localhost:8080/home
+6) Enjoy the project

 # Web client :
 https://github.com/peasch/OpenClassrooms-P7-client-Web/tree/firstBranch